-RESIDENCE REQUIREMENTS
+RESIDENCY REQUIREMENTS

-RESIDENCE IN LOCAL HIGH SCHOOL DISTRICT:

-Students whose residence is in one of the high school districts comprising the Cochise College District are qualified to enroll at Cochise College according to the admissions policies and procedures set forth in this catalog.
+RESIDENCE IN LOCAL HIGH SCHOOL DISTRICT: Students whose residence is in one of the high school districts comprising the Cochise College District are qualified to enroll at Cochise College according to the admissions policies and procedures set forth in this catalog.

-RESIDENCE IN HIGH SCHOOL DISTRICTS NOT MAINTAINING A COMMUNITY COLLEGE: Students who reside in a county not maintaining a community college are eligible to attend Cochise College.
+RESIDENCE IN HIGH SCHOOL DISTRICTS NOT MAINTAINING A COMMUNITY COLLEGE: Students who reside in a county which does not maintain a community college are eligible to attend Cochise College.
 Students from such areas must complete a residence statement prior to registration.
 Their out-of-county tuition will be paid by the county of residence.